wazuh/wazuh-documentation/source/_templates/installations/elastic/deb/add_repository.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

 #.
-For this, the ``curl`` and ``apt-transport-https`` packages must be installed on your system.
+The ``curl`` and ``apt-transport-https`` packages must be installed on your system.
 The package ``zip`` will be necessary for the certificates management.
 If they are not already present, install them using the commands below:

     .. code-block:: console